aguestuser/dl/README.md

 Most of the heavy lifting comes in `dl::file::FileDownloader::fetch`.
 This function:

 - creates a blank placeholder file into which chunks will be written as soon as they come off the wire
-- calculates optimally-sized chunks in which to download the file (generating larger pieces for larger files), then generates a stream of chunk-sized offsets to use in range requests)
+- calculates optimally-sized chunks in which to download the file, then generates a stream of chunk-sized offsets to use in range requests)
 - consumes the stream of offsets and fires of a stream of parallel range requests for the corresponding chunk
 - transforms the stream of responses into a stream of buffered bytes, which it writes to the placeholder file after seeking to the correct offset (note: all writes are performed in parallel)
-- collects this stream of futures into a single future that resolves successfully if all requests resovle successfully and with failure if any requests fail (yes: we could be less brittle than that in future iterations!)
+- collects this stream of futures into a single future that resolves successfully if all requests resovle successfully and with failure if any requests fail (yes: we could be less brittle than that in future iterations!**

-A brief note on types:
+**A brief note on types:**

 Each call to `download_piece` returns a value that we represent as a `Future<u64, DlError>`.
 The `u64` represents the offset of the downloaded chunk-- in case we wanted to track the status of each request for retries, which we don't currently do (very brittle, I know!).